dogweather/forkful/content/en/java/strings/extracting-substrings.md

 weight: 6
 ---

-## What & Why?

-Extracting substrings means pulling out a specific part of a string—a sequence of characters inside a bigger string.
-Programmers slice and dice strings to validate inputs, parse data, or simply to display only the relevant bits to users.

 ## How to:
 Extracting a substring in Java is straightforward using the `substring` method.
 Here's how you do it:

 ```java